-Whistleblowing in the workplace is when an employee (the whistleblower) reports to an authorized person a specific type of wrongdoing, misconduct or illegal act made by another employee or by the company itself.
+Whistleblowing in the workplace is a process where an employee, (the whistleblower), reports to an authorised person a certain type of wrongdoing, misconduct or illegal act made by another employee or by the company itself.

-On December 17, 2021, the EU Member States were required to transpose the EU Whistleblower Protection Directive into national law – the most wide-scale whistleblowing regulation passed.
-The Directive’s purpose is to provide a higher quality of protection across EU countries for those wanting to expose breaches of EU law or workplace misconduct.
-Employees who ‘blow the whistle’ must now have clear reporting channel options and be protected from negative retaliation.
+On December 17, 2021, the EU Member States implemented a new EU Whistleblower Protection Directive into national law.
+The purpose of the directive is to provide greater protection across EU countries for those wanting to expose breaches of EU law.
+Employees who ‘blow the whistle,’ must now have clear reporting channel options, be protected and receive no negative retaliations against them.

 EU companies and public bodies with 250 or more employees must execute the defined reporting system.
-As of this year, January 1, 2023, this has now changed to include organizations that have 50 or more workers.
+From 2023, this will change to include organisations that have 50 or more workers.

 - Safe and accessible reporting channels

 - Ensuring workers know when and where to report wrongdoing

 - Protecting confidentiality of whistleblowers and those involved

 - Promptly acknowledging receipt of reports and providing feedback within seven days

 - Providing an update on the investigation within three months of the initial report